rimelek/learn-docker/docs/pages/intro/docker.rst

   docker rm -f web
   docker run -d -p "8080:80" --name web httpd:2.4

-Then you can access the page using host's IP address.
+Then you can access the page using the host's IP address.

 How we could enter a container in the past
 ------------------------------------------